BibleReadingPlan/BibleReadingPlans/readme.txt

 7. Sample result for page of a reading plan in French with audio.

 == Upgrade Notice ==

+= 3.0.1 =

+Bug fix: Corrects handling of Scriptures on Leap Day (29 Feb).

 = 3.0 =